jackie840129/CF-AAN/README.md

 This is the pytorch implementatin of Coarse-to-Fine Axial Attention Network **(CF-AAN)** for video-based person Re-ID.
 <br/>It achieves **91.3%** in rank-1 accuracy and **86.5%** in mAP on our aligned MARS dataset.

+## News

+**`2021-06-13`**:
+- We release the code and aligned dataset for our work.
+- We update the Readme related to our new dataset, and the others will be updated gradually.

 # Aligned dataset with our re-Detect and Link module

 ### Download Link :